 Indigenous peoples are among the most active environmentalists in the world, working through advocacy, educational programs, and research.
 The emerging field of Indigenous Environmental Studies and Sciences (IESS) is distinctive, investigating social resilience to environmental change through the research lens of how moral relationships are organized in societies.
 Examples of IESS research across three moral relationships are discussed here: responsibility, spirituality, and justice.
 IESS develops insights on resilience that can support Indigenous peoples’ struggles with environmental justice and political reconciliation; makes significant contributions to global discussions about the relationship between human behavior and the environment; and speaks directly to Indigenous liberation as well as justice issues impacting everyone.

 2018.
 In Climate Futures: Reimagining Global Climate Justice.
 Edited by D. Munshi, K. Bhavnani, J. Foran and P. Kurian.
-University of California Press.
+Zed Books.
 Forthcoming.

 In my experiences, most Indigenous peoples have complicated stories to tell about anthropogenic climate change that often start with their being harmed by fossil fuel industries.
 Climate injustice against Indigenous peoples is insidious, as it involves years of coupled colonial and capitalist domination.
 Is there a succinct way to convey an Indigenous perspective on climate justice that makes the connections between capitalism and industrialization and colonialism?
 This short essay uses a story of vessels, in allegorical form, to describe the complexity of Indigenous climate justice.
 The allegory seeks to convey how decolonization and anti-colonialism, understood in senses appropriate to the allegory, cannot be disaggregated from climate justice for Indigenous peoples.